 The neighborhood was originally a tidal flat; once that was filled, a succession of Irish, Jewish, Italian, and Syrian families called it home, and then the first Chinese immigrants arrived in the 1870s, pitching tents in the area now known as Ping On Alley.
 The city’s garment manufacturing began there, and some of the old plants have been converted into apartments and condominiums.

 Beach Street remains the heart of Chinatown’s bustling business district.
 The number of dining opportunities is almost overwhelming.
 Chinatown restaurants were once exclusively Chinese, but you can now find an assortment of other Asian cuisines, including Japanese, Korean, Thai, and Vietnamese.
 You can also find small shops that offer everything from live turtles and small statues of Buddha to Chinese herbs and foodstuffs.

 160 Kingston St.

 Just outside the Chinatown gate, the neighborhood’s formal entrance, is a small park featuring a giant floor chessboard, bamboo gardens, and a large mural.
 It’s a quiet place to enjoy a takeout meal, a refuge from the area’s bustling sidewalks.
 The area used to be a highway exit ramp but is now part of the Rose Fitzgerald Kennedy Greenway, named for President John F. Kennedy’s mother.
-The Greenway was created when Boston’s Big Dig construction project moved previously elevated roadways underground, making way for a nearly mile-long stretch of parks and green space that today winds through Chinatown, the Wharf District, and the North End.
+The Greenway was created when Boston’s Big Dig construction project moved previously elevated roadways underground, making way for a mile-and-a-half stretch of parks and green space that today winds through Chinatown, the Wharf District, and the North End.

 My Thai Vegan Cafe